KEERTHIK-D-U/GDG-MITRA-Solution/README.md

 ## ❗️ Important: Environment Variables Setup

 This project uses both Firebase and Google AI (for Genkit) services.
 You **must** provide your own API keys for the app to function correctly.
+Your `.env.local` file contains secret keys and must **NEVER** be committed to GitHub.
+The `.gitignore` file included in this project is already configured to prevent this from happening.

 1.  **Create an environment file**: In the root of the project, create a new file named `.env.local` by copying the example file `env.local.example`.